 By: Valeria Ramos

 When Black Mirror premiered in 2011, it quickly gained a fan base of people eager to witness theories of what our technology-laden future will hold.
-If you're one of those people, we've gathered some book recommendations that are right up your alley.
+If you’re one of those people, here are a few book recommendations that are right up your alley.

 Oryx and Crake by Margaret Atwood